-With the huge amount of data that is being generated every day, businesses face a real challenge integrating it all into one comprehensive source.
+With the huge amount of customer data that is being generated every day across sales, marketing and customer service teams, businesses face a real challenge integrating it all into one comprehensive source.

-Businesses that are unable to do this are at a distinct disadvantage as they are unable to deliver a personalised customer experience which (as we all know) delivers significantly higher marketing ROI.
+Businesses that are unable to do this are at a distinct disadvantage as they are unable to deliver a personalised customer experience which (as we all know) delivers significantly higher marketing ROI (Return of Investment).

 What is a single customer view?

-A single customer view (also known as 360, 360 degree, or unified customer view), is a method used for gathering all customer data and putting it together into a single unified record.
+A single customer view (also known as 360, 360 degree, or unified customer view), is a method used for gathering all customer data and putting it together into a single unified database from which all customer stakeholders can work from.
 When customer information is consolidated in a centralised location, brands are given a powerful overview of how their customers have been interacting and transacting.